tildeman/GDBrowserWithTypes/README.md

 Q: Why don't you write normal `.js` files?
 Why `.ts`?

-A: TypeScripts (and IntelliSense) works much better on `.ts` files.
+A: TypeScript (and IntelliSense) work much better on `.ts` files.
 They may aid in catching errors early in development.

 Q: Some of the buttons/icons/UI elements don't match up with the original GDBrowser.